microsoftgraph/microsoft-graph-docs/concepts/cross-device_app_configuration.md

 * **msa** – Sign in to the [Application registration portal](https://apps.dev.microsoft.com).
 You can view the App ID/client ID for any of your apps.
 Both Live SDK (hex values) and Converged app IDs (GUIDs) are supported.

 ### Step 3: Configure support for Microsoft account or Azure AD
-To enable cross-device experiences, your app users must sign in with either a [Microsoft account](https://account.microsoft.com/account) or an [Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-developers-guide) account.
+To enable cross-device experiences, your app users must sign in with either a [Microsoft account](https://account.microsoft.com/account) or an [Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-developers-guide) (Azure AD) account.
 You will provide the app ID/client IDs to support authentication as part of your cross-device app configuration to enable cross-platform support.
 You can provide up to 10 instances.

 You can find your existing app ID/client IDs or provision new ones by signing in to the [Application registration portal](https://apps.dev.microsoft.com) with your developer account.
 When you sign in to the portal, you can view the App ID/client ID for any of your apps.
 Both Live SDK (hex values) and converged app IDs (GUIDs) are supported.

-If you are building an application that will support Azure AD users, and you do not use a Converged application ID issued through the [Application registration portal](https://apps.dev.microsoft.com), you will need to provide the GUID for the application ID of your Azure app.
+If you're building an application that will support Azure AD users, and you do not use a converged application ID issued through the [Application registration portal](https://apps.dev.microsoft.com), you will need to provide the GUID for the application ID of your Azure app.
 To find the GUID for your tenant:

 1. Sign in to the [Azure portal](https://portal.azure.com).
 2. Select **Azure Active Directory**.